port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/packages/checkmarx.md

 # Checkmarx KICS

-In this example you are going to create a `checkmarxScan` blueprint that ingests all scan results in your Checkmarx KICS file using a combination of Port's [API](../../../api/api.md) and [webhook functionality](../../webhook.md).
+In this example, you will create a `checkmarxScan` blueprint that ingests all scan results in your Checkmarx KICS file using a combination of Port's [API](../../../api/api.md) and [webhook functionality](../../webhook.md).

-To ingest the scan results to Port, a script that sends information about the scans according to the webhook configuration is used.
+To ingest the scan results to Port, use a script that sends information about the scans according to the webhook configuration.

 ## Prerequisites